cjwit/cjwit.github.io/studyabroad/InstructorHandbook.md

 This page is an overview of useful material as we plan our trip to Morocco.
 Since we will be based in Fez for the first two weeks and this is where we will have the most independence, the bulk of the information is about that city.
 Pretty much everything applies for our travels during the third week, as well.

+## Tentative itinerary

+### Flight information

+Outbound:

+* AC8920 (flight number), Thursday, January 2nd, DTW (Detroit) to YYZ (Toronto), 14:15-15:27
+* AC420, Thursday, January 2nd, YYZ to YUL (Montreal), 17:00-18:15
+* AC808, Thursday, January 2nd, YUL to CMN (Casablanca), 19:10-08:10

+Return:

+* AC809, Wednesday, January 22nd, CMN to YUL, 10:10-12:20
+* AC415, Wednesday, January 22nd, YUL to YYZ, 14:00-15:30
+* AC8921, Wednesday, January 22nd, YYZ to DTW, 16:45-17:58

+### In-country travel

+* Friday, January 3, 2020: Arrive in Casablanca, orientation at American Language Institute
+* Wednesday, January 15, 2020: Overnight travel to Meknes and Voluboulis
+* Thursday, January 16, 2020: Return to Fez
+* Saturday, January 18, 2020: Travel to Khamlia, desert trip
+* Monday, January 20, 2020: Travel to Marrakech
+* Wednesday, January 22, 2020: Travel to Casablanca, return flights to USA

 ## Contact information

-Our program is in partnership with the American Language Center (ALC) in Fez, which also holds the Arabic Language Institute in Fez (ALIF).
-The school teaches English to Moroccan students and Arabic to international students, which is where the potentially confusing pair of names comes in.
+In case of emergency, you will contact InternationalSOS using the numbers on the card that you were given when you registered your travel and/or went to the Education Abroad orientation meeting. **That number is 1-215-942-8478.
+You call collect.**

+The phone number for Education Abroad at BGSU is 419-372-2247.

-If you have any questions or need any help, you can contact me (using a Moroccan number or an American one, both of which I will provide as we get closer to travel) or reach out to ALIF directly.
+If you have any questions or need any help, you can contact me (using a Moroccan number or an American one, both of which I will provide as we get closer to travel) or reach out to our partners in Morocco directly.
 Here are some ways to get in touch while we are abroad:

+* We will create a WhatsApp group that includes your American and Moroccan phones.
 * My Moroccan phone number should be 06 24 97 28 34 if you are calling from within Morocco or (212) 624 97 28 34‬‬ if you are calling from the USA.
 It's possible that this number has expired since I last used the SIM card.
 If so, I will update everyone with a new number.
 * My email is [cwituls@bgsu.edu](mailto:cwituls@bgsu.edu).
 * My Skype account is *cwitulski* and FaceTime is *chris.witulski@gmail.com*.
 * Depending on the SIM card situation, I also intend to provide a forwarding phone number from the USA.

+Our program is in partnership with the American Language Center (ALC) in Fez, which also holds the Arabic Language Institute in Fez (ALIF).
+The school teaches English to Moroccan students and Arabic to international students, which is where the potentially confusing pair of names comes in.

 [ALIF's website](http://www.alif-fes.com) has addresses and contact info, but I'll include it here, too: